AM Infrastructure setup in Azure for Self-Hosted BI¶

 - To connect the SQL Database and Azure Data Factory

-If there is no Virtual network to host the Azure Data Factory, one will need to be created.
+If there is no Virtual network to host the Azure Data Factory, you need to create one.

-- Click on subnet and add service endpoints to subnet
+2.4 Click on the subnet and add service endpoints to the subnet.

 Create a new storage account first, if one does not exist.

 3.1 First, find the Storage account resource and select Create.